official-stockfish/Stockfish/docs/learn.md

 `newbob_num_trials` - determines after how many subsequent rejected nets the training process will be terminated.
 Default: 4.

+`auto_lr_drop` - every time this many positions are processed the learning rate is multiplied by `newbob_decay`.
+In other words this value specifies for how many positions a single learning rate stage lasts.
+If 0 then doesn't have any effect.
+Default: 0.

 `nn_options` - if you're reading this you don't use it.
 It passes messages directly to the network evaluation.
 I don't know what it can do either.

 `eval_save_interval` - every `eval_save_interval` positions the network will be saved and either accepted or rejected (in which case an LR drop follows).
 Default: 100000000 (100M). (generally people use values in 10M-100M range)